 - Sometimes you lose content and functionality when line spacing, paragraph spacing, font size and letter spacing are increased.
 This doesnt meet criterion 1.4.12 (text spacing).

 - Sometimes you cant control when you dismiss or keep new or revealed content.
 This doesnt meet criterion 1.4.13 (content on hover or focus).

-We plan to review all our pages to make sure that the content is distinguishable.
-We will make sure content and links are highlighted in ways other than by using colour.
-We will make sure that all audio that lasts for longer than 3 seconds can be paused, muted or adjusted.
-We will adjust our contrast ratios for texts and images, buttons, links and other elements.
-We will make sure our pages are readable and functional when you change the zoom level, screen size, and text spacing.
-We will also make sure content that appears and disappears when you hover or focus on it is easy to control.
+We are reviewing all our pages to make sure the content is distinguishable.
+We are ensuring content and links are highlighted in ways other than by using colour.
+We are ensuring all audio that lasts for longer than three seconds can be paused, muted or adjusted.
+We are adjusting our contrast ratios for texts and images, buttons, links and other elements.
+We are ensuring our pages are readable and functional when you change the zoom level, screen size, and text spacing.
+We are also ensuring content that appears and disappears when you hover or focus on it is easy to control.

 Some of our website and application is not all available from a keyboard.
 This means it does not meet WCAG 2.1 AA Guideline 2.1 (keyboard accessible).